Carlo Ponti: Art collection

 Ponti owned works by, among others, Picasso, Georges Braque, Renoir, René Magritte (including his Lumière du pole from 1927), Salvador Dalí, Henry Moore (including his Figure from 1933), Barbara Hepworth, Giorgio de Chirico and Canaletto.
 His collection was renowned for containing ten works by Francis Bacon.
 These included examples from his early Van Gogh series, triptychs, self-portraits and pope paintings, which were rarely publicised or lent to public exhibitions.
 In 1977 the Bacon paintings, then valued at an estimated $6.7 million, were seized and turned over by the Italian government to the Pinacoteca di Brera in Milan; thirty-three sketches by George Grosz went to a museum in Caserta.
 When Ponti reached a deal with the Italian government and was cleared of the charges brought against him in 1990, he regained possession of 230 confiscated paintings.
 At some point, the collection is said to have been split between Ponti and Loren.

 Over the years, several works have been sold privately.
-In 2006 two Bacon paintings that had previously been in the Ponti collection were exhibited in an exhibition at the Gagosian Gallery in London.
+In 2006, two Bacon paintings that had previously been in the Ponti collection were exhibited in an exhibition at the Gagosian Gallery in London.
 One, a vertical composition of four self-portraits, had already been sold to the American collector Steven A. Cohen.
-In 2007 another pope painting by Bacon, sold by Ponti in 1991, was sold in a private deal brokered by Acquavella Galleries in New York for more than £15 million.
+In 2007, another pope painting by Bacon, sold by Ponti in 1991, was sold in a private deal brokered by Acquavella Galleries in New York for more than £15 million.
 That same year, Study for Portrait II (1956) was consigned by Loren at Christie's; it was auctioned for the record price of £14.2 million ($27.5 million).

 Death

-Carlo Ponti Sr died on January 10, 2007 in Geneva, Switzerland, after being hospitalized for 10 days for pulmonary complications.
-Carlo Ponti Sr was 94 years old.
+Carlo Ponti Sr died on 10 January 2007, in Geneva, Switzerland, after being hospitalized for 10 days for pulmonary complications, aged 94.
 He was survived by his daughter Guendalina (b.
 1951), and his son Alessandro (b.
 1953) from his first marriage; and by his second wife, Sophia Loren, and their sons Carlo (b.
 1968) and Edoardo Ponti (b.
 1973).

 His body rests in the family tomb in Magenta, Lombardy.